-Statement of Accreditation StatusThe College of Coastal Georgia is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and baccalaureate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of the College of Coastal Georgia.
+Statement of Accreditation StatusThe College of Coastal Georgia is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate and baccalaureate degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the College of Coastal Georgia.

 Inquiries to the Southern Association of Colleges and Schools Commission on Colleges should only address the following:

 - the accreditation status of the College of Coastal Georgia

 - the filing of a third-party complaint at the time of the College of Coastal Georgia’s decennial review

 - the filing of a complaint for alleged non-compliance with a requirement or standard

 SACSCOC complaint procedures should only be initiated when addressing specific requirements or standards from thePrinciples of Accreditation: Foundations for Quality Enhancement.
 Normal inquiries about the College of Coastal Georgia (e.g., admission criteria, financial aid awards, and academic programs) should be addressed directly to CCGA, not to the Commission.

 The Classification of Instructional Program Codes (CIP), developed by the U.S Department of Education National Center for Educational Statistics, represents a standardized classification system for identifying instructional/academic programs.
 In accordance with SACSCOC requirements, the College maintains a list of approved academic programs with associated CIP codes.
 CCGA's list, linked below, are degree programs approved by the Board of Regents of the University System of Georgia that constitute the current academic program inventory.